I Got The “Preppy” Bob & It’s The Best Decision I’ve Made For My Hair

 AdvertisementADVERTISEMENT

-While I can no longer tie up my hair, the lightness of the cut means I can happily let my lengths hang loose most of the time.
-I just add a handful of well-placed clips when exercising.
-As we head into the colder weather, I’m delighted that my hair will sit sweetly above a chunky scarf and I feel excited about the prospect of amping up the preppiness of the bob with a pleated skirt and loafers.
-When I think back to how long it used to take me to wash my hair, I relish the ease of my new morning routine and can’t believe I didn’t do this sooner.
-In my book, this makes the preppy bob a roaring success.

-Various hairdressers have told me that I have fine hair, but a lot of it, so I know the importance of getting my hair products right to avoid a shapeless look.
-According to Rice, finer hair can benefit from the use of pre-blow drying leave-in like Davines Liquid Spell.
-When applied to wet hair, it creates volume and protects against heat damage.

-Finishing products, like Davines This Is A Dry Texturizer, kicks the preppy bob into high gear by creating gentle and effortless movement, says Rice.
+Finishing products, like Davines Dry Texturiser, $43.95, kicks the preppy bob into high gear by creating gentle and effortless movement, says Rice.
 This texture spray occupies a space between a dry shampoo and a hairspray, and it won’t leave waves feeling crunchy.

+For thicker hair, Rice recommends Oway Smoothing Fluid, $82.53, which makes blow-drying easier.
+If you like to let your hair dry naturally, she praises Davines Love Curl Cream, $47.95, to help hydrate hair and maximise curl definition.
+You might like to finish off with a multi-functioning oil for added softness.
+Rice recommends Davines Oi Oil, $75.95.
+Also try Arkive The Good Habit Hybrid Oil, $27, or VO5 Invisibly Light Hair Oil, if you’d rather spend less.

 AdvertisementADVERTISEMENT

-For thicker hair, Rice recommends Oway Smoothing Fluid, which makes blowdrying easier.
-If you like to let your hair dry naturally, she praises Davines Love Curl Cream to help hydrate hair and maximize curl definition.
-You might like to finish off with a multi-functioning oil for added softness.
-Rice recommends Davines Oi Oil.
-Also try Arkive The Good Habit Hybrid Oil, if you’d rather spend less.

-After twelve weeks, your blunt bob is likely to have reached your collarbone, veering into long bob (lob) territory.
-So if you want to keep on top of your preppy bob, it’s best to get a trim every eight weeks or so.
-Beyond regular cuts, Rice pushes the importance of investing in shampoos, conditioners, and hair treatments, such as masks and leave-in conditioners, that will help look after and hydrate the hair in between salon visits.

-Rice pinpoints Oway Moisturising Hair Bath Shampoo and Davines Intense Hair Treatment as personal favorites.
-R29 also rates L’Oréal Elvive Hydra Hyaluronic Shampoo, Garnier Ultimate Blends Hair Food Coconut Oil 3-in-1 Hair Mask Treatment, and Sexy Hair Gloss N' Glow Rinse as a lightweight at-home shine treatment.
+Rice pinpoints Oway Moisturising Hair Bath Shampoo, $55.34, and Davines Intense Hair Treatment, $52.95, as personal favourites.
+R29 also rates L’Oréal Elvive Hydra Hyaluronic Shampoo, currently $5.99, and Garnier Ultimate Blends Hair Food Coconut Oil 3-in-1 Hair Mask Treatment, currently $17.